 My first impression of the Raleigh Motus is that it’s a very well-built and robust electric bike.
 The quality of the finish is impeccable.

 As I have mentioned above, this was delivered to me on behalf of a friend and sadly, after using the bike for a few days she decided it wasn’t powerful enough for her.
 Bearing in mind my friend is in her late 70s and hasn’t ridden a bike for some years.

 The problem for a lot of older riders in my particular area of South East Cornwall, is the hills are generally very steep and frequent.
 I tested the Raleigh Motus on a 10% climb and found the assist to be more than adequate – but I’m a seasoned road cyclist who is used to riding without a motor.

-What it boils down to is your own physical abilities (how much assist you need) and the severity of the hills in your area.
+What it boils down to is your physical abilities (how much assistance you need) and the severity of the hills in your area.

-I would say of you were looking for a comfortable e-bike to use for a daily commute, or some mellow weekend leisure riding (on gently undulating terrain) then the Motus would be an excellent choice – it’s comfortable, reasonably priced and is manufactured to a high standard.
+I would say if you were looking for a comfortable e-bike to use for a daily commute, or some mellow weekend leisure riding (on gently undulating terrain) then the Motus would be an excellent choice – it’s comfortable, reasonably priced and manufactured to a high standard.

 If you own one of these, please feel free to share your views below.
 If you need any further information regarding the Raleigh Motus, let me know and I will respond within 24hrs.
 Thanks for reading!